oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/oac-vision/oac-vision.md

     Make sure you are looking at your Compartment, in our case this is **Box-of-Chocolates** Compartment.

+    Click **Create Instance**.

     ![Analytics Cloud page](./images/lab4_002.png " ")

 3. Step 3: Define a new Analytics Cloud instance

+    **Create Analytics Instance** dialog opens.
 Provide a name for your new instance and optionally description.
-Confirm Compartment is correct.
+Make sure that you have selected correct Compartment.

     Then scroll down to **Capacity** section and pick one of the two options.
 In this case select **OCPU** as **Capacity Type** and select **OCPU Count**. **1 (Non-production)** should be enough.